bazelbuild/bazel/FAQ.md

-Google's in-house flavor of Bazel does use [build clusters](http://google-engtools.blogspot.com/2011/09/build-in-cloud-distributing-build-steps.html), so Bazel does have hooks in the code base to plug-in a remote build cache or a remote execution system.
+Google's in-house flavor of Bazel does use [build clusters](http://google-engtools.blogspot.com/2011/09/build-in-cloud-distributing-build-steps.html), so Bazel does have hooks in the code base to plug in a remote build cache or a remote execution system.

 The code base we are opening up runs tasks locally.
 We are confident